PattyHarris/Bootcamp-Week15-blog/README.md

 1. Initial setup of Next.js is the same as prior weeks.
 The completed project for reference is here: https://github.com/flaviocopes/bootcamp-2022-week-15-blog
 2. There is no authentication added to the project.

+## Create a Simple Blog Design

+1. Add some basic JSX to 'index.js' - basic web page with "Welcome to my blog" and some fake blog entries.